aarrien-42/Atom/README.md

 ## To do list
 - [ ] Implement a lexer to break down the source code into tokens:
     - [x] Detect and save basic tokens for general purpouse
+    - [x] Save each token position in the code
     - [ ] Enable a way to set comments inside the actual code
     - [ ] Implement a character that allows continuing a line on the next line, facilitating multi-line code writing
     - [ ] End of line character support, as ';' in C